Creating A NOT TO DO List in Federal Prison Camp

 7:Do Not Be Afraid To Be Alone

 Some of my most productive time was my alone time.
 I could think, reflect and access my future.
-I think some prisoners avoid alone time because it can FORCE them to have to introspect.
+I think some prisoners avoid alone time because it could FORCE them to have to introspect.
 Avoid filling your days with noise and wasted activities.

 8: Do Not Feel Sorry For Yourself